soaErikNord/soadocs/SimpleDev/SimpleDev.md

     ]
 }) %>
 ```
-soa.cm.requiredTextAreaFormRow
+soa.cm.requiredTextAreaFormRow<br/>
-•   `requiredTextAreaFormRow` is a set of HTML objects that can contain a textarea element, helper text, and a tooltip.
+* `requiredTextAreaFormRow` is a set of HTML objects that can contain a textarea element, helper text, and a tooltip.
 It is enclosed in a paragraph.
 This textarea is required to be filled out.
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.requiredTextAreaFormRow({
     "name" : "Description",